JHSchlegel/mechinterp-diffusion/README.md

 ### 4. Feature Interventions

-Test the causal importance of learned features through targeted interventions in the diffusion process.
+Test the causal influence of learned features on the final image through targeted interventions in the diffusion process.
 The `intervene_sae.sh` script provides a comprehensive set of experiments.

 ```bash
 cd scripts
 ./intervene_sae.sh
 ```

-This script runs a variety of intervention experiments, including trajectory analysis, grid searches over intervention strengths, and knockout experiments.
-The results are saved in the `results/` directory.
+This script runs a variety of intervention experiments, including trajectory analysis and grid searches over intervention strengths.

 ### 5. Circuit Discovery